-Fact file - 2014 entry
+Fact file - 2018 entry

-A level offer: A*AA-AAA
+A level offer

-IB score: 36-38 (including 7 - 6 in maths at higher Level)
+36 (including 6 in maths at Higher Level)

-Campus: University Park Campus
+University Park Campus

 Two thirds of the first year is devoted to mathematics.
-You will study core mathematics with modules in Calculus, Linear Mathematics and Analytical and Computational Foundations, as well as modules in probability and statistics.
+You will study core mathematics under the three headings of Calculus, Linear Mathematics and Analytical and Computational Foundations, as well as probability and statistics.

 Three-quarters of the year is devoted to mathematics, with modules that extend your expertise in probability and statistics, enhance your computational and numerical skills, and develop the more general skills that are important for careers in mathematics and finance.
-The remaining quarter is devoted to financial topics such as Financial Management, Computational Finance and Financial Reporting.
+The remaining quarter is devoted to financial modules such as Financial Management, Computational Finance and Financial Reporting.